ErikKalkoken/slackchannel2pdf/README.md

 ## Token

-You run channelexport you need to have a token for your Slack workspace with the following permissions:
+To run slackchannel2pdf your need to have a token for your Slack workspace with the following permissions:

-Minimum:

 - `channels:history`
 - `channels:read`
+- `groups:history`
+- `groups:read`
 - `users:read`
 - `users:read`
 - `usergroups:read`

-Additional scopes for reading private channels and DMs:

-- `groups:history`
-- `groups:read`
-- `im:history`
-- `im:read`

-## Known limitations
+## Current limitations

-- Text only: channelexport will export only text from a channel, but not images or icons.
-This is by design
+- Text only: slackchannel2pdf will export only text from a channel, but not images or icons.
+This is by design.
 - No Emojis: the tools is currently not able to write emojis as icons will will use their text representation instead (e.g. `:laughing:` instead of :laughing:).
-- Group DM: Currently not supported
+- DMs, Group DM: Currently not supported